- Do Kittens Constipate?

 Some owners give their cats acupuncture or massages to manage chronic constipation.

-- Encourage peristalsis (the involuntary relaxation/constriction of intestinal muscles), and
+- It encourages peristalsis, the involuntary relaxation/constriction of intestinal muscles.

 However, massaging cats to ease their constipation can be tricky – or even dangerous – if done wrong.

 If you’re planning to go this route, I’d recommend you successfully learn how to perform a cat massage from a professional vet.

 Cats have unique and flexible bodies.
 Their intestines and colon may feel like the kidneys to the untrained.